anilbhatt1/Deep_Learning_EVA4_Phase2/S9_Neural_Embeddings/README.md

 * [en-core-web-sm](https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-2.3.1/en_core_web_sm-2.3.1.tar.gz#egg=en_core_web_sm==2.3.1)

 <!-- Tokenization-How-to-feed-text-data-to-neural-networks -->
-## Tokenization - How to feed text data to neural networks
+## Tokenization-How to feed text data to neural networks
 - Neural networks only understand numbers.
 Hence like images, text also needs to be converted to numbers to feed to neural networks.
 - We can call this vectorization i.e. converting text into vectors.
 - There are mainly 2 parts involved in vectorization of text - tokenization and numericalization.